BilalMaz/DevOps-Architect-BootCamp/README.md

 <br> This will not cover all things "DevOps" but it will cover the areas that I feel will benefit my learning and understanding overall.<br>

+The quickest way to get in touch is going to be via LinkedIn, my handle is @ <a href="https://www.linkedin.com/in/bilalmazhar-cyber-security-consultant/">Bilal Mazhar </a>

 # Prerequisite for DevOps
 [ Please find the introduction Services]